Clinical Trial Centre

 What are my rights as a participant in a clinical trial?

 If you are interested (and eligible) to take part in a trial, the doctor coordinating the trial will give you detailed information during a consultation.

-You will also receive an information and consent form with information about the purpose of the trial, the medication, the nature of the tests and samples (blood or other) that are scheduled, the planning, and so on.
+You will also receive an information and consent form with information about the purpose of the trial, the medication, the nature of the tests, samples (blood or other), the planning, and so on.
 In addition, the doctor will explain what will happen to your personal data and the biological samples.

 Participating in a trial may require some extra effort.
-For example, you may have to come to the CTC at predetermined times.
+For example, you may have to come to the CTS at predetermined times.
 It is also possible that, in the context of the trial, additional examinations or sampling are planned.

 You can always direct your questions to: